CallumHoughton18/Mushroom-Classification/README.md

 If the currently trained model has a high enough accuracy, and correctly predicts the completely known examples as specified in the `unseen_mushrooms.csv` file, this model and all its files will be exported and overwrite anything in the current model directory, as specified by the `CURRENT_MODEL_DIR` environment variable.

-## api Module Setup and Description
+## Flask API Module Setup and Description

-The model contained within the directory specified by the `CURRENT_MODEL_DIR` environment variable can be exposed via a RESTful Web Service using Flask.
+The model contained within the directory specified by the `CURRENT_MODEL_DIR` environment variable can be exposed via a RESTful Web Service using Flask, this application is in the `src/api` folder.

 The API also requires the path to the features definition .json file specified via a environment variable:
-`export FEATURE_DEFINITION_PATH=ABSOLUTE-PATH-TO-DEFINITION-FILE`
+`export FEATURE_DEFINITION_PATH=PATH-TO-DEFINITION-FILE`

 This definition file, `features-definition.json` within the `src/api` directory, contains all possible keys and allowed values for making predictions against the model.

 The API also makes use of logging to log files, the directory for these logs files is specified via an environment variable:

-`export LOGS_DIRECTORY=ABSOLUTE-PATH-TO-LOG-FILE-DIRECTORY`
+`export LOGS_DIRECTORY=PATH-TO-LOG-FILE-DIRECTORY`

 The flask app can also be run by directly serving the `run.py` file or the `FLASK_APP` environment variable can be set to the absolute path of the `run.py` file:

-`export FLASK_APP=ABSOLUTE-PATH-TO-RUN.PY-FILE`
+`export FLASK_APP=PATH-TO-RUN.PY-FILE`

-Then the flask api can be ran using the `Flask Run` command
+Then the flask API can be ran using the from within the src folder with the command `python manage.py src`

 The flask app environment can also be specified via the environment command: